w3f/research/docs/polkadot/implementors-guide/guide.md

 Node-side behavior is split up into various Processes.
 Processes are long-lived workers that perform a particular category of work.
 Processes can communicate with each other, and typically do so via an Overseer that prevents race conditions.

 Runtime logic is divided up into Modules and APIs.
 Modules encapsulate particular behavior of the system.
 Modules consist of storage, routines, and entry-points.
 Routines are invoked by entry points, by other modules, upon block initialization or closing.
 Routines can read and alter the storage of the module.
-Entry-points are the means by which new information is introduced to a module.
+Entry-points are the means by which new information is introduced to a module and can limit the origins (user, root, parachain) that they accept being called by.
 Each block in the blockchain contains a set of Extrinsics.
 Each extrinsic targets a a specific entry point to trigger and which data should be passed to it.
 Runtime APIs provide a means for Node-side behavior to extract meaningful information from the state of a single fork.

 These two aspects of the implementation are heavily dependent on each other.
 The Runtime depends on Node-side behavior to author blocks, and to include Extrinsics which trigger the correct entry points.
 The Node-side behavior relies on Runtime APIs to extract information necessary to determine which actions to take.